THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 We can also view talent as an interest you’ve decided to pursue.
 Regardless of how we define it, it is clear talent alone does not equal success, and that is doubly true in the context of leadership.

 Being born with these characteristics means you may have some advantages.
-However, I believe over 95 % of leaders have become great leaders through dedication, hard work, and commitment to improvement.
+However, I believe that over 95% of leaders have become great leaders through dedication, hard work, and a commitment to improvement.

-There may be the five percent where it just comes naturally.
+There may be a 5% chance that it comes naturally.

-Pushing ourselves out of our comfort zone to develop qualities of a great leader is not easy for most of us, but it may come easier to some.
+Pushing ourselves out of our comfort zone to develop qualities of a great leader is not easy for most of us, but it may come more easily to some.
 To a “talent”.
 A “born leader”.

 Even natural leaders have to do a lot of inner work to become great leaders.